 3) Have faith.
 Having faith in God, in a higher power, in anything bigger than yourself, is something that can change your life.
 My favourite Bible quote, which I keep as my phone's wallpaper is, 'If you have faith the size of a mustard seed, you can move mountains.'
 (Read 'Faith.')

 4) God has a plan for all of us.
 Until we submit ourselves to Him completely, we will never be truly happy.
 Another favourite Bible quote of mine is, 'Trust in the Lord with all your heart, and lean not on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight.'
 (Read 'God's Plans Are Greater Than Our Own.')

 6) You need to be your biggest cheerleader, and have a good support system.
 Not everyone will be supportive towards your goals, but you need to realize that most people do not like others achieving the goals they never managed to achieve themselves, and they will do anything to make you doubt yourself and your abilities.
-So, make sure that you surround yourself with people who genuinely care for you.
+So, make sure that you surround yourself with people who genuinely care about you.

 7) Learn to attract happiness/success.
 Affirmations and vision boards are something I read a lot about in the past, but I always found them to be a little overrated.
 Turns out, I was wrong - they actually work!
 Repeat to yourself each day 'I will be a success' or any affirmation that you like, and you will be surprised at what happens.
 Believe!
 (Read 'Ask & You Shall Receive.')

 8) Put in the work.
 In 'The Power of Your Subconscious Mind' the author writes about techniques to harness the power of one's mind.
 However, visualizing success is one thing, but working towards it is another.